remodlai/Flowise/docs/documentation/handoff/07_file_storage/basic_test_implementation/api_design_principles.md

  *
  * NOTE: In the future, this could be extended to support path-based uploads:
  * @route POST /api/v1/platform/assets/images/:path/upload
- * where :path would map to the virtual_path in the database */
+ * where :path would map to the path_tokens array in the database */
 ```